 INGREDIENTS

-100g/4oz softened butter, plus a little extra for greasing
+100g/4oz softened butter, plus a little extra for

 140g/5oz caster sugar